12 Top-Rated Hiking Trails in Utah

 More Utah Outdoor Articles on PlanetWare.com

-Explore More of Utah: For a more in-depth look at Utah's hot spots, see our articles on the Top-Rated Attractions in Utah and the Best Parks in Utah.
+Explore More of Utah: If you are looking for a great place to stay on your trip to Utah, have a read through our list of the best resorts in Utah.
+For a more in-depth look at Utah's hot spots, see our articles on the top-rated attractions in Utah and the best parks in Utah.
 Campers should check out our information on the best campgrounds around Moab, as well as Capitol Reef, Bryce Canyon, and Zion National Parks.

-If you are visiting Utah in winter, be sure to check out our article on the Best Ski Resorts in Utah.
+If you are visiting Utah in winter and interested in hitting the slopes, be sure to check out our article on the best ski resorts in Utah.